mathewgomas-alfred/mathewgomas.io/contributors_manual/krita_manual_readme.rst

 Krita Manual Contribution Guide
 ===============================

-Welcome to our new documentation!
+Welcome to the Krita Manual Contribution Guide!

-We've moved from userbase.kde.org to docs.krita.org, then we moved from Mediawiki to Sphinx.
-This latter change is because Sphinx allows us to handle translations much better than mediawiki can.
+If you're interested in contributing to Krita's documentation, you're in the right place.

+Krita is (free) open source software, which effectively makes us a community project with dozens of volunteers pitching in to make it better.
+This, of course, requires we keep track of manuals and how-to's for new volunteers to come in and help us.
+The various places we’ve done this have been rather spread out, so the contributors' manual is an attempt to consolidate all the information.
+It is therefore very technical in places.

-The manual will include:
+This documentation will include:

 A reference manual for Krita
-    This one is probably what everyone is expecting when they type in docs.krita.org.
+    This one is probably what everyone is expecting when they look up Krita's documentation.
 Dry, basic, 'what does this button do' type of information.
 General concept tutorials.
     We've found over the past two years that for certain types of users, a reference manual, even with some examples, just isn't enough.
 The manual should also provide fast and concise explanations for things, and provide a basic workflow for preparing an image for the web.